-Premenstrual syndrome (PMS) is a group of physical, emotional, and mental changes that occur before your monthly periods.
-These symptoms may begin 1 or 2 weeks before your period starts.
+Premenstrual syndrome (PMS) is a group of physical, emotional, and mental changes that begin 1 to 2 weeks before your monthly periods.

-- Antidepressants: This medicine may be given to help improve your mood or behavior.
+- Antidepressants may be given to help improve your mood.
 Sometimes it is given only during the last 2 weeks of the menstrual cycle.
 Some vitamins, herbal supplements, or food supplements may interact with this medicine.
-Ask your primary healthcare provider before you take any supplements.
+Talk to your healthcare provider before you take any supplements.

-Your primary healthcare provider may suggest that you take calcium, magnesium, or other vitamins.
+Your healthcare provider may suggest that you take calcium, magnesium, or vitamins.
 These supplements may help to relieve your PMS symptoms.
-Talk to your primary healthcare provider before you take any supplements for PMS.
+Talk to your healthcare provider before you take any supplements for PMS.

 Lifestyle changes that may help to relieve PMS:

-- Exercise: Exercise may decrease stress and PMS symptoms and help you feel better.
-Get at least 2 hours and 30 minutes or more of physical activity each week, such as walking.
-Get 1 hour and 15 minutes of physical activity each week if the activity requires a higher level of effort, such as running.
+- Exercise as directed.
+Exercise may decrease stress and PMS symptoms and help you feel better.
+Get at least 150 minutes (2 hours and 30 minutes) of physical activity each week, such as walking.
 Do muscle strengthening activities at least 2 days a week.
 Spread physical activity throughout the week.
-Talk to your caregiver about the best exercise plan for you.
+Talk to your healthcare provider about the best exercise plan for you.

-- Get enough sleep: Most people need 6 to 8 hours.
-Ask your caregiver how many hours of sleep you should have.
+- Get enough sleep.
+Most people need 6 to 8 hours of sleep each night.
+Ask your healthcare provider how many hours of sleep you should have.
 To help you sleep better, avoid drinks that contain alcohol or caffeine in the late afternoon or evening.
 Avoid nicotine (tobacco products).
 Do not exercise within 3 hours of going to bed.

 For more information: